touv/ezs-analytics/README.md

 ### TEEFTSpecificity

-Process objects containing frequency (and last object containing totalFrequencies), add a specificity to each object, and remove all object with a specifity below average specificity (except when `filter` is `false`).
+Process objects containing frequency, add a specificity to each object, and remove all object with a specificity below average specificity (except when `filter` is `false`).

 #### Parameters